BrennanB/quartz/content/Roles/Driver.md

 The robot driver is one of five #driveteam  members who are field-side during the teams matches.
 As the name suggests, they are responsible for driving the robot during a match.

-Like the other drive team members, it is expected that the driver attends all team competitions, as well as the #PracticeFieldTrip that happens during the final weeks of build season (generally in Hamilton or Toronto).
+Like the other drive team members, it is expected that the driver attends all team competitions, as well as the [[Practice Field Trip]] that happens during the final weeks of build season (generally in Hamilton or Toronto).
 ## Currently Filled By:

 No one!
 Check out [[#Previous Team Drivers]] to learn more